Annuity Due: Complete Guide to Definition & Calculation

 Why Indexation Helps

-Indexation lowers your taxable gains by recognising that inflation has eroded the value of money over time.
+Indexation lowers your taxable gains by recognizing that inflation has eroded the value of money over time.
 This is especially beneficial for long-term products like annuities.

 Example: